CrazedCrusade/Follow-the-Light/README.md

 ![bsaic_carl](https://user-images.githubusercontent.com/59817284/76691707-099a4500-660b-11ea-95ea-d6d4f9a05dc5.png)

 ## How it works:
-1)  The light sensors attached to the gondola are photo-resisters.
+1)  The light sensors attached to the gondola are photo-resistors.
 They read how much light is striking the gondola at the time, then send the data as a anologue value to the attached arduino.
 2)  The arduino then sends the anologue value (how much light is striking the gondola) to the attached computer.
 While the arduino does this, the arduino also tells the motor controller to continue to move the gondolla across its path.
 This allows the arduino to have light readings from multiple places.
 The Arduino sends both light on gondola, and position of gondola for the system to the attached computer.
 3)  The computer then records a light versus position graph.
 The computer finds the positional value for the highest amount of light, and then sends a command to the arduino.
 4)  The arduino then tells the motor controller to move the gondola to the position where the most light was recorded.